ululazmi41/go_module/README.md

-# Go Tutorial - Create a Module
+# Go Tutorial - Create a Go Module

 This repository serves as a practical exploration of Go's official tutorial, focusing on creating a module.
 The primary objective is to demonstrate the implementation of modules across separate files and directories.
 Specifically, the `hello/hello.go` module utilizes functionality from `greetings/greetings.go`.